PUBLIC ART AT THE SHARD

 On the opposing wall to The Knowledge piece, hang Kristjana's pair of 3D hand & laser cut paper Originals, coupled with a beautiful handbook narrating the elements created within it.

 London Street Names - Many of the streets in London are named after what happened on that particular street, such as ‘Bread Lane’ and ‘Ironmonger Lane’.
-What is now the financial district used to be the market district, full of traders selling their wares.
-One can wonder at what happened on ‘Pineapple Place’.
+What is now the financial district, used to be the market district, full of traders selling their wares.
+One can wonder at what happened at ‘Pineapple Place’!

 Silver dragons - Cast iron dragon statues mark the boundaries of the City of London, two of which are originals from 1849.

-London’s smallest police station - found on the south-east corner of Trafalgar Square, built to accommodate either a single police of officer or two prisoners.
-Rather inconspicuous, it was fitted inside an ornamental lighting.
+London’s smallest police station - This could be found on the south-east corner of Trafalgar Square, and was built to accommodate either a single police officer or two prisoners.
+Rather inconspicuous, it was fitted inside an ornamental lighting building.

-Ha - Ha Road - The ‘ha ha’ in Ha-Ha Road comes from Londoners laughing at people falling into a nearby ditch, dug in 1774, that still runs alongside this street.
+Ha - Ha Road - The ‘ha ha’ in Ha-Ha Road comes from Londoners laughing at people falling into a nearby ditch!
+Dug in 1774, it still runs alongside this South East London street.

-The Ravens of The Tower of London - Wild ravens used to be common in Britain and London but were exterminated from much of their natural habitats.
-Seven ravens are kept inside the walls of The Tower and the legend goes that “If the ravens leave, the kingdom will fall’.
+The Ravens at the Tower - Wild ravens used to be common in Britain and London, but were exterminated from much of their natural habitats.
+Seven ravens are kept inside the walls of The Tower and the legend goes that f the ravens leave, the kingdom will fall.